Late/Retroactive Withdrawal Policy

-A student may petition for Late/Retroactive Withdrawal from a course(s)or from the university (all courses taken during that semester), if circumstances of a serious and compelling nature prevented the completion of coursework and extenuating circumstances prevented withdrawal by the deadline on the Academic Calendar.
+A student may petition for Late/Retroactive Withdrawal from a course(s) or from the university (all courses taken during that semester), if circumstances of a serious and compelling nature prevented the completion of coursework and extenuating circumstances prevented withdrawal by the deadline on the Academic Calendar.
 In filing a Petition for Late/Retroactive Withdrawal, withdrawal from all courses taken during the term in question is normally expected since 'extenuating circumstances' are not course-specific.

 Petitions must be submitted to the University Late/Retroactive Withdrawal Committee, after consultation with student’s academic advisor.
 A University Late/Retroactive Withdrawal Committee is designated to make decisions on all retroactive withdrawal petitions.
 Approved retroactive withdrawal petitions which require a change of grade will follow standard change of grade procedures.
-A copy of the approved petition and supporting documentation should be attached to the grade change form when it is submitted to the Registration and Records office.
+A copy of the approved petition and supporting documentation should be attached to the grade change form when it is submitted to the Registrar's office.

 Students who submit a retroactive withdrawal are not typically candidates for fee refunds.

 For courses taken while enrolled in the Interdisciplinary Ph.D. program in the School of Graduate Studies and in the Schools of Dentistry, Law, Medicine, and Pharmacy, students should refer to the retroactive withdrawals policies and procedures of these schools, as they may have more stringent requirements.

 Students are not a candidate for late/retroactive withdrawal if any of the following conditions are true:

 - You are applying because you are not satisfied with the grade you earned.